awslabs/generative-ai-cdk-constructs/src/cdk-lib/bedrock/README.md

 import * as s3 from 'aws-cdk-lib/aws-s3';
 import { amazonaurora, bedrock } from '@cdklabs/generative-ai-cdk-constructs';

-const auroraDb = new amazonaurora.AmazonAuroraDefaultVectorStore(stack, 'AuroraDefaultVectorStore', {
+const auroraDb = new amazonaurora.AmazonAuroraDefaultVectorStore(this, 'AuroraDefaultVectorStore', {
-  embeddingsModel: BedrockFoundationModel.COHERE_EMBED_ENGLISH_V3.vectorDimensions!,
+  embeddingsModelVectorDimension: BedrockFoundationModel.COHERE_EMBED_ENGLISH_V3.vectorDimensions!,
 });

 const kb = new bedrock.KnowledgeBase(this, 'KnowledgeBase', {